 - The Good Tee (all)

-For more brands just filter by “vegan” in our ethical brand directory!
+For more vegan fashion brands just filter by “vegan” in our ethical brand directory!

 Whether you follow a plant-based diet or not, opting for vegan fashion is another eco-conscious way you can vote with your wallet.
 Just like refusing single use plastics or changing your commuting habits, slow and cruelty free fashion is a way for all of us customers to cast a vote towards a safer, healthier planet for all its living creatures.
 Concretely, this means you do not buy from brands with questionable practices, whether from an environmental, human, or animal perspective.